mhearse/mymisc/qwcl/README.md

 qwcl
 ======

+Quick wc -l.
 Calculate file line numbers, without reading entire file from disk.

 This tool caches position numbers.
 So that line counts of huge text files may be calculated quickly.
 And without taxing IO resources on the machine.